End Polio Now

 - Thousands of Rotarians around the world have volunteered during National Immunization Days to immunize children.

 - The PolioPlus program helps Rotary fund operational costs, such as transportation, vaccine delivery, social mobilization, and training of health workers, and support surveillance activities.
 Read more about what happens before, during, and after a National Immunization Day (NID).
+Additional info. can be found HERE.

 - Rotarians work to encourage both donor and polio-affected governments to commit the political and financial resources needed to eradicate polio.